Tigers vs. Blue Jays Player Props Betting Odds

 McKinstry Stats

-- Zach McKinstry has recorded 59 hits with 10 doubles, a triple, six home runs and 28 walks.
+- Zach McKinstry has 60 hits with 10 doubles, a triple, six home runs and 28 walks.
 He has driven in 22 runs with 11 stolen bases.

 McKinstry Recent Games